keyurva/agoltools/README.md

 * Adds all services from an ArcGIS Server folder into your ArcGIS Online account
 * Display or download (CSV) your organization's users
+* Display your ArcGIS Online information (profile info, org and subscription info, groups, etc.) on a single page.

 This application is built using [Go][go] and [Bootstrap][bootstrap].